patrisiu/stockmeter/README.md

 tool about Stock Exchanges, Mutual Funds, Indexes and other financial data available in Google products.
 From this data, _trading simulations_ and _customizable notifications_ based on price values are featured.

+## Privacy Policy

+StockMeter uses [Google Sheets](https://www.google.com/sheets/about/) to store and calculate the financial data.
+Because of this, it is required a [Google Account](https://www.google.com/account/about/) and granted access to Google Drive.
+In any case, the application stores personal data or access other files beyond the strictly Google Sheets files required to work.

+## Terms of Service

 The data is provided by [Google Finance](https://www.google.com/finance/) and may be delayed by up to 20 minutes.
 Read its [disclaimer](https://www.google.com/googlefinance/disclaimer/#!#disclaimers) for more details.
 In addition to this delay, the _notification_ feature may add an extra time depending on the periodical check configured.
 For these reasons, **this application is for informational purposes, not for trading purposes or advice**.

-StockMeter uses [Google Sheets](https://www.google.com/sheets/about/) to store and calculate the financial data.
-Because of this, it is required a [Google Account](https://www.google.com/account/about/) and granted access to Google Drive.
-In any case, the application stores personal data or access other files beyond the strictly Google Sheets files required to work.

 ## Getting Started